 Across the bay on the main downtown Long Beach waterfront, the Aquarium of the Pacific (562/590-3100, daily, $30 adults) explores the diverse ecosystems of the Pacific Ocean, from tropical coral reefs (shown off in an amazing, 350,000-gallon display) to the frigid waters of the Bering Sea.

-Other Long Beach attractions include a former “World’s Largest Mural,” a 116,000-square-foot painting of migrating gray whales on the outside of the Long Beach Arena; and the self-proclaimed “Skinniest House in the USA” (708 Gladys Ave.); and a collection of memorabilia related to brother-and-sister pop singers Richard and Karen Carpenter, inside the main concert hall on the CSU Long Beach campus where they went to school.
+Other Long Beach attractions include a former “Wyland Whaling Wall.”
+The painting of migrating gray whales on the outside of the Long Beach Arena was once the largest mural in the world.
+You can also take a look at the self-proclaimed “Skinniest House in the USA” (708 Gladys Ave.); and a collection of memorabilia related to brother-and-sister pop singers Richard and Karen Carpenter, inside the main concert hall on the CSU Long Beach campus where they went to school.

 Long Beach also marks the southern end of LA’s reborn rail transit system, and you can ride the Blue Line north to downtown and connect to everywhere else.
 It’s an inexpensive base for exploring the Los Angeles area, especially if you avail yourself of the Best Western (1725 Long Beach Blvd., 562/599-5555, $99 and up) right downtown, directly across from a Blue Line train stop.

 Winding south and east from Long Beach, Hwy-1 continues along the coast past a series of natural marshlands and small-craft marinas.
 The first real point of interest is the town of Huntington Beach (pop.
 189,992), one of the largest communities in Orange County.
 Incorporated in 1909 and developed by Henry Huntington as a stop along his legendary Pacific Electric “Red Car” interurban railway network, Huntington Beach is best known as one of the places where surfing took off on the U.S. mainland.